KickingKoehler/Simple-AES-Encryption/README.md

 # Simple-AES-Encryption
 This is a simple implementation of an AES Encryption using a shared key that is created with two Elliptic points on Bitcoin's secp256k1 elliptic curve.
-Some of the files take aspects that were given by a Franciscan University professor, Dr. Coleman, for homework assignments.
+Some of the files used aspects that were given by a Franciscan University professor, Dr. Coleman, for homework assignments.
 These aspects are used with his permission and have been noted in the files that used them.

-It also uses JetBrains' PyCharm IDE and contains all of the files needed to open as a project in the PyCharm IDE.
+It uses JetBrains' PyCharm IDE and contains all of the files needed to open as a project in the PyCharm IDE.
 The configurations would need to be added, and the directory will need to be renamed to Simple-AES-Encryption (instead of Simple-AES-Encryption-main).
   See PyCharm help at https://www.jetbrains.com/help/pycharm/